 - Allow the bread to cool down on the wire cooling rack for 1-2 hours before slicing the bread.

-- Please read the tips section for extra information on how to make this recipe successfully & to avoid common bread making problems.
+- Please read the recipe's tips section on Bread Dad (BreadDad.com) for extra information on how to make this recipe successfully & to avoid common bread making problems.

 Notes